 The Library has long offered remote resources, but now is a great time to learn more about these tools and materials.

-Here is a list of other services and resources on campus that you may find helpful during your remote learning.
-Some of this information is copied from Drew’s main Coronavirus Updates page, which you should definitely bookmark!
+Here is a list of other services and resources on campus that you may find helpful if you find yourself learning remotely.

 Minimum requirements for computers that will handle online learning can be found at our Drew Laptops page.

 You may have noticed slower or choppier internet connections over recent months.
 With more people staying home but trying to connect to the outside world for school, work, socializing and entertainment, demand has increased.
 We are collecting suggestions at this page: